Malouf syndrome: Management

 Diuretics- This type of drug removes excess fluid and salt from the body as well as the lungs, as excess fluid in the body can strain the heart by forcing it to pump harder.
 Some of the side effects include increased urination and hyperkalemia.
 Examples: Furosemide (Lasix), Hydrochlorothiazide (Microzide).

 Digoxin (Lanoxin)- The purpose of this drug is to strengthen heart muscle contractions and slow down the heartbeat.
 This drug can reduce heart failure symptoms and improve your ability to be more active.
-One thing to note is that the use of digoxin requires frequent monitoring due to its narrow therapeutic window.
+The use of digoxin requires frequent monitoring due to its narrow therapeutic window.
 Some of the side effects include rash, headache, hypokalemia, and arrhythmias.

 Ivabradine (Corlanor)- This drug restores normal heartbeat by slowing down and regulating the heart rate.
 It is indicated for the treatment of stable angina pectoris and heart failure with reduced ejection fraction but has seen an increasing role in treating dilated cardiomyopathy due to its improvement of cardiac function.
 Some side effects of Ivabradine include bradycardia (slow heart rate), atrial fibrillation, and hypertension.

 Therapeutic devices: can be surgically implemented to help treat dilated cardiomyopathy.

 Biventricular pacemaker- This device sends out electrical signals in order to control contractions between the left and right ventricles.
 It is used for people who have heart failure and irregular heartbeats.

 Implantable cardioverter-defibrillators (ICD)- Although this device does not treat cardiomyopathy itself, it does help prevent arrhythmias, which are commonly caused by cardiomyopathy.
 Implantable cardioverter-defibrillators monitor the heartbeat and send electrical shocks to control any rapid or abnormal rhythms.
 This device can also serve as a pacemaker which works similarly to keep the heart beating at a normal rate and rhythm).

 Left ventricular assist devices (LVAD)- This device is attached to the heart and either the abdomen or chest in order to help the weakened heart pump blood.
 It is usually considered after other approaches have proven unsuccessful and can be used as treatment while waiting for a heart transplant.